-Wireless vs true wireless: what's the difference?
+Wireless vs True Wireless: What's the difference?

-True Wireless headphones have no cord whatsoever.
+True Wireless earbuds have no cord whatsoever.
 While wireless allows us to wear headphones a few feet away from our music players, True Wireless cuts the cord between the earbuds, giving us true freedom.
 If you're looking to go full wireless, we also have a round-up of the best true wireless headphones.

 1. Optoma NuForce BE Sport4